emilianvrd/Maneuvers/Fantasy maneuvers/Types.md

 ### 2nd

 #### Guardian's Deflection
 You easily deflect blows against yourself or your allies.
 As a Reaction, when you or an ally within your reach is about to make a Dexterity Defense Roll, you can give yourself or the ally a +1 Status bonus to Dexterity Defense Rolls until the start of your next turn.
 The Status bonus applies on the triggering roll.
+You also gain a +4 Circumstance bonus to the damage you deal with any Strikes you make as a Reaction.

 #### Talented
 You've acquiered a new aptitude.
 You gain an additional Talent.